-Getting started is always the most difficult thing about any new endeavour.
+Getting started is always the most difficult thing about any new endeavor.
 Freelance writing is a great creative outlet, which can be fun as well as providing an income.
 And best of all you’ll need little to no monetary investment to get going.
-Get yourself a free blog or website, spend a bit of time daydreaming about your favourite topics to write about, and start writing.
+Get yourself a free blog or website, spend a bit of time daydreaming about your favorite topics to write about, and start writing.
 It’s really that simple.

 When you’re receiving your money from your latest freelance writing project, do you want to get the most you can out of your earnings?
 Wise offers rates that could help you save, and you can hold your money in over 40 currencies and cheaply shift money between them.

 The Wise Business account offers this, and much more.
 Whether you need to sync bill payments with QuickBooks, pay multiple employees at once, or receive payments from abroad.
 Wise Business is here to make your business banking easier.

 Wise is not a bank, but a Money Services Business (MSB) provider and a smart alternative to banks.
 You can open a Wise account easily online - no need to waste any time standing in line.